fchavonet/holbertonschool-headphones/README.md

 ## 📋 <span id="requirements">Requirements</span>

-- you are not allowed to import external CSS framework (like Bootstrap).
+- I am not allowed to import external CSS framework (like Bootstrap).
-- you are not to use Javascript.
+- I am not to use Javascript.

 ## 📝 <span id="instructions">Instructions</span>